 Ending Poverty Around the World

-In 2002, RESULTS volunteers met face-to-face with 41 representatives and 7 senators to urge action on a range of issues to address poverty worldwide.
+In 2003, RESULTS volunteers met face-to-face with 75 representatives and 12 senators to urge action on a range of issues to address poverty worldwide.
 Global and Domestic RESULTS volunteers attended the annual International Conference in Washington, DC, for intensive education, training and lobbying, and met with over 300 congressional staff, as well as members of Congress.
-Global volunteers generated 85 newspaper editorials, over 13 feature articles, over 15 op-ed pieces, and over 90 letters to the editor on these issues, and sent hundreds of letters to members of Congress each month.
-Global volunteers attended 12 national conference calls for training and education, with an average attendance of 171 volunteers each month.
+Global volunteers generated 118 newspaper editorials, 32 feature articles, 15 op-ed pieces, 90 letters to the editor and 3 radio pieces on these issues, and sent hundreds of letters to members of Congress each month.
+Global volunteers attended 12 national conference calls for training and education, with an average attendance of 175 volunteers each month.

 Global Health: Tuberculosis and the Global Fund to Fight AIDS, TB and Malaria